Eco-CO2/energy_analysis_toolbox/README.md

 &nbsp;
 </picture>

-``energy_analysis_toolbox`` is a Python library designed to facilitate the analysis and modeling of energy data.
-It provides a wide range of tools for processing time series, generating synthetic datasets, analyzing weather and thermosensitivity, and assessing power consumption.
-The toolbox aims to make energy analytics straightforward and reproducible for researchers, engineers, and data scientists working with energy data.
+``energy_analysis_toolbox`` is a Python library designed to analyze and model power and energy time series.
+It provides a wide range of tools for processing time series, generating synthetic datasets, analyzing weather and thermosensitivity.

 ## Features

 - **Time Series Resampling and Feature Extraction**: Includes utilities for manipulating and resampling energy-related time series data, making it easy to work with data from different sources.
-- **Weather and Thermosensitivity Analysis**: Tools for calculating degree days and assessing thermosensitivity of energy consumption.
+- **Weather and Thermosensitivity Analysis**: Tools for calculating degree days and assessing thermosensitivity.
-- **Power Consumption Analysis**: Detect power overconsumption, analyze load profiles, and evaluate overconsumption risks.
+- **Power Consumption Analysis**: Detection of unusual power consumption patterns, and analyze load profiles.
-- **Synthetic Data Generation**: Simulate synthetic energy datasets for experimentation and modeling purposes.
+- **Synthetic Data**: Generation of synthetic time series energy datasets.
-- **Integration with Pandas**: Many utilities integrate seamlessly with `pandas` DataFrames, allowing for easy data manipulation.
+- **Integration with Pandas**: Many utilities integrate seamlessly with `pandas` DataFrames, allowing to extend `pandas` with energy and power-specific tools through an accessor.

 ## Installation

-You can install the Energy Analysis Toolbox from the repository or via `pip`.
-Ensure that Python 3.6 or above is installed.
+``energy_analysis_toolbox`` can be installed from the repository or via `pip`.
+Ensure that you use Python 3.10 or above.

 ```sh
 pip install energy-analysis-toolbox